canaxess/ACME-fashion-house/2-add-pagelevel-content/3-use-semantic-elements/finish/README.md

 ## Solution
 * The `<blockquote>` is applied to all quotes on the page, the `<cite>` element within `<blockquote>` is also applied

+Semantic elements provide the screen reader with metadata.
+Using the `<blockquote>` element may trigger the screen reader to use a different intonation or indicate it's a quote, in essence giving hints to the user the text is different.

+### Code
 ```html
 <blockquote class="text-muted correct">
   These sneakers are just what I needed! they have a mixture of fabrics, and provide fantastic heel support.